 For detailed trip planning, check out our new ArcGIS Online map and mobile application by visiting https://www.arcgis.com/home/webmap/viewer.html?webmap=d9f0619180fe401391b055e2ba847194.
 Miles are marked down to the 1/10 mile (large MM symbols denote every mile and half mile).
 This map has everything, you can even type in your location and get directions to the trail, and from the trail to your end destination.
 We encourage you to spend some time messing around on this site because it is an amazing resource with everything you need to know when using the trail.
 Parking lots, restrooms, ATMs, local attractions, water fountains and more are all recognized on here.
 For help using this new online map or mobile app, contact email@example.com.
 We’d be happy to help!

 - Please remember the rules of the road and trail.

 - Trail users must stop at all road crossings.

 - Announce yourself when passing from behind.

 - Dogs must be on a leash no longer than 6ft.

 - Dog owners must pick up after their pets.

 The Swamp Rabbit Trail is OPEN for non-motorized recreation and transportation use.

-The Greenville Hospital System Swamp Rabbit Trail can be utilized for events; however, all events require prior approval and a permit.
+The Greenville Health System Swamp Rabbit Trail can be utilized for events; however, all events require prior approval and a permit.
 Please review the Event Guidelines and complete either the Major or Minor Event permit.

 For more information please contact Joe Lanahan at 864-288-6470 ext.
 142 or firstname.lastname@example.org .